 Redirecting all links to your old URL:

-If your business has been around a while, there will be links to pages on your site spread all over the web.
-There will be mentions of your site on blogs and other websites, links from Pinterest and Google, mentions on social media.
+If your business has been around for a while, there will be links to pages on your site spread all over the web.
+There will be mentions of your site on blogs and other websites, links from Pinterest and Google, and mentions on social media.
 People may have bookmarked your site or emailed it to friends.

 To make sure you don’t lose any traffic, you want to set up 301 redirects.
-These automatically move visitors from the old page to the new page, and tell Google that the page has moved permanently, so they can replace it with the new page.
+These automatically move visitors from the old page to the new page and tell Google that the page has moved permanently, so they can replace it with the new page.
 Shopify provides information on how to set up 301 redirects in the Shopify admin.